Deploying a Universal Profile

 info

-, LSPFactory will set the provided address directly on the ERC725Account as the LSP1UniversalReceiverDelegate key and given the SETDATA
+The UniversalReceiverDelegate contract does not use proxy deployment by default.
+If an address is passed to the LSP1UniversalReceiverDelegate version parameter and deployProxy is not set to true, LSPFactory will set the provided address directly on the ERC725Account as the LSP1UniversalReceiverDelegate key and the SETDATA LSP6 permission.

 lspFactory.UniversalProfile.deploy({...}, {